-We have also added a bit of "new stuff" to our selection, such as lavender chocolate, orange blossom lavender tea, bubble bath, as well as a line of hand-made rosewater products.
+We have also added a bit of "new stuff" to our selection, such as lavender chocolate, a new refreshing lavender tea blend, bubble baths, as well as a line of hand-made rosewater products.
 My original landscape paintings are still available, too.

 Thank-you to all for your continued patronage.
-Against all odds, we had an exceptionally great season.
-We wouldn't be able to do it without you!
+By now our little shop has become a Naramata landmark, but we wouldn't be able to do

 Follow us on Facebook under <https://www.facebook.com/forestgreenman> for product and opening hour updates and on Instagram https://www.instagram.com/forestgreenmanlavender/, where we like to just generally update about our silly life.